RS Ranger Build Guide

 - Scissors

-- Hammer, small one is great
+- Hammer, a small one is great

 - Small round hobby file